* This is the Consumer Version. *

-Injury rehabilitation may not aim for development of large muscles.
+Injury rehabilitation may not aim for development of large muscles initially, although better muscle function and strength strongly correlate with reduced pain.
 Exercising with less weight but increased number of repetitions can increase strength and endurance, provide some aerobic exercise, and increase blood flow to the area, which accelerates healing.
-This approach may be tolerated better than exercising muscles more intensely, which requires a high degree of motivation.
+This approach may be tolerated better than exercising muscles with too much weight and fewer repetitions, which requires a high degree of motivation.
 Exercise form must be strictly maintained because incorrect form risks aggravating the injury.
 People who are undergoing rehabilitation may limit exercise because of discomfort or pain.
 Occasionally these people also may be inexperienced with exercise and may not know how much effort they are capable of.
-Once the injured person's confidence and function increase (and often pain decreases), intensity of effort and work loads should increase in order to optimize results.
+Once the injured person's confidence and function increase (and often pain decreases), intensity of effort and workloads should increase in order to optimize results.

 Safe technique is of paramount importance.
 Jerking or dropping weights can cause injury due to sudden starts and stops.
 Controlled breathing prevents light-headedness and fainting, which can occur when forcefully exhaling or bearing down.
 Specifically, people should exhale while lifting a weight and inhale while lowering a weight.
 If a movement is slow, such as lowering a weight for 5 seconds or longer, people may need to breathe in and out more than once, but breathing still should be coordinated so that a final breath is taken just before the lifting phase and released during lifting.